Gonzalescobar/FullPFP/README.md

 Get the full size ProFile Picture from any Instagram account.

-**Full PFP** is part of the HectareaBasicTools and was made by Hectarea
+**Full PFP** is part of the HectareaBasicTools and was made by Hectarea.

 # API